Inspectable Arithmetic for the Advisor Fee Calculator

 - Contributions occur monthly and remain constant.

-- No taxes, commissions, asset allocation changes, or behavioral responses are modeled.
+- No taxes, commissions, asset allocation changes, withdrawals, or advisor value-add beyond portfolio management are modeled.

 - Rounding occurs at the display layer; internal calculations use full numerical precision.